tovehydmark/restaurangen/README.md

-This is a group project with the aim to create a table booking system for a restaurant.
+This is a group project developed in April 2022 with the aim to create a table booking system for a fictional restaurant.

-To reach the admin page, use route /Admin
+To reach the admin page where you can manage the bookings, use route /Admin.

-Link to Netlify:
+Link to the site published on Netlify: https://spontaneous-elf-ec9ee9.netlify.app/

 # Getting Started with Create React App